Can I Be Forced To Remove A Bee Nest From My Property?

 here is such a scenario:

 Can my local council force me to remove a bumble bee nest

 Can the council force me to destroy the nest?
 What should I do? – John, UK

 and so have decided to add my response to help others.

 which I cannot provide.
 Any decision you take is yours.

-My thoughts, however, are as follows:
+My response was as follows:

 However, it might be better to let the council explain that to your neighbour.

-With any luck, they will draw a line under the matter, and your neighbour will not take further action!
+With any luck, they will draw a line under the matter, and your neighbour will not take further action.

 However, if the worst comes to the worst, this situation is actually much easier than other situations I have heard about.
 For a start, if the bird box can be removed from the shed in its entirety, there is a better chance of relocating the nest, I think.
 Do it at night, wear protective clothes, cover the entry holes, and try to remove it as smoothly as possible – you may hear some annoyed buzzing, but as long as all exit points are covered, you should be okay.
 Place the nest box in its new home – it’s a good idea to have the new spot confirmed in advance – perhaps a neighbour a few doors away, with more tolerant people living next door?
+Then uncover the exit holes.
 You can read more about it here.

 I cannot make a comment on what your legal position would be, but I think it would be unwise to be obstructive.